 Galactus and other Marvel Comics "higher plane of existence" beings look humanoid to us, but that's just our filter.
 Most of them "wear" temporary bodies when visiting the material universe, made to order for them by a being called Antropomorpho.
 Despite this trope, they're almost always shown in the same individual forms.
 Galactus, however, doesn't have such a temporary body.
 Instead, his own form looks different to different viewers; for instance, a Skrull sees him as Skrull-like.
 (Galactus's original form as a mortal being in the universe preceding our own, however, was indeed humanoid.)
 One issue featured a scene where humans and dozens of aliens gazed upon him at once, the frame was filled with smaller images representing what each of them saw him as.

 God him/her/it/none-of-the-above-self appears to the Fantastic Four as Jack Kirby.
 Or isJack Kirby.
 It's not clear.

-Jack Kirby created the Fantastic Four and several other characters in Marvel, to them Jack Kirby IS GOD.
-And since he did the same for several characters over at DC so perhaps over there he is also god.
+Jack Kirby created the Fantastic Four and several other characters in Marvel, so to them, Jack Kirby IS God.
+And since he did the same for several characters over at DC, so perhaps over there he is also God.